ContextualAI/contextual-mcp-server/README.md

 # In Cursor, you might ask:
 "Show me the code for initiating the RF345 microchip?"

+# The MCP client will:
+1. Determine if this should be routed to the MCP Server

-# The MCP server will:
+# Then the MCP server will:
 1. Route the query to the Contextual AI agent
 2. Retrieve relevant documentation
 3. Generate a response with specific citations